-Bi-State Primary Care Association and our members respectfully request HB 1210, relative to exemptions from vaccine mandates, be recommended inexpedient to legislate.
+Bi-State Primary Care Association and our members respectfully request HB 1351, which prohibits certain employers from requiring a COVID-19 vaccination as a condition of employment, be recommended inexpedient to legislate.
 Bi-State staff and our members will not attend legislative hearings due to the risk of COVID-19, and we thank you for the opportunity to submit written testimony to your committee electronically.
-Bi-State and our members write to you in strong opposition of HB 1210.
+Bi-State and our members write to you in strong opposition of HB 1351 because it will eliminate the ability of state contractors to maintain safe workplaces and needlessly endanger the health and welfare of Granite Staters.